Virus case on Germany team ahead of World Cup qualifier | Sports-Games

 Virus case on Germany team ahead of World Cup qualifier

-"Of course, we will implement any requirements the authorities may have," he said.
+"Of course, we will implement any requirements the authorities may have," Bierhoff said.

+It is the first time a player has tested positive for the coronavirus while with the German national team, which has played eight friendlies and Nations League games since the pandemic began.

-Germany is playing its first game since a 6-0 loss to Spain in the Nations League in November.
+The match against Iceland will be Germany's first since a 6-0 loss to Spain in the Nations League in November.
 That was the team's worst-ever defeat in a competitive game, and worst in any game since 1931.

+Germany plays Romania away on Sunday and hosts North Macedonia on Wednesday in Group J.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)